 Besides gambling and lounging by the pool, there's plenty to do on your second day.
 After breakfast at the hotel, head towards Downtown to take a guided tour of the Neon Museum and Boneyard, a destination attraction that preserves Las Vegas' history of iconic neon signs of the past.
 Or head to Stewart Avenue to visit the Mob Museum to learn about the history of organized crime and law enforcement in the early days of Las Vegas.

 Then go east of Las Vegas Boulevard on Fremont Street to check out the Fremont East District, an eclectic mixture of bars, clubs and cafés with retro-styled iconic vintage neon signs lining the storefronts and street median.
 Better still: glean some culture from within the surrounding 18b Las Vegas Arts District, a collection of art galleries, street art murals and more than 20 independent antique and vintage stores.

-There are a myriad of spots for lunch in the area, from the 100 percent gluten-free menu at Wild to Kerry Simon's Carson Kitchen.
+There are a myriad of spots for lunch in the area, such as Kerry Simon's Carson Kitchen.
 Just be sure to save your hearty appetite for a sumptuous dinner tonight at one of the city's many top eateries created by celebrity chefs, such as Giada at The Cromwell; Tom Colicchio's Heritage Steak at Mirage; Daniel Boulud's DB Brasserie at The Venetian; Michael Mina's BARDOT Brasserie and Jean Georges Steakhouse; Gordon Ramsay Steak at Paris; Guy Savoy and Nobu Matsuhisa's Nobu at Caesars Palace; or L'Atelier de Joël Robuchon at MGM Grand.